KING’S THINK TANK 2023 CONFERENCE: Crisis Management

 Welcome to the King’s Think Tank, the largest student-led policy institute in Europe.

-If you have a vision and want to make a difference, there has never been a better time to get involved with King’s Think Tank.
+If you have a vision and want to make a difference, get involved in policy-making and advocacy, there has never been a better time to get involved with King’s Think Tank.

 The latest issue of our annual policy journal The Spectrum is now live.